 As per the FA guidance we have risk assessed our training facilities in conjunction with Wreake Valley Academy;

 LOCATION, TIMES, PROXIMITY – Wreake Valley offer a huge variety of pitches, surfaces, spaces to train on however, currently the vast majority of our teams train on a Saturday morning at the same time.
 This is clearly a 'pinch point' and as such we will not be returning to this format.
 In order to control our activities, we will be asking our teams to only train once per week on a Saturday initially.

-We will be asking only 2 teams to use the 4G facilities at once, the remainder will be dispersed across the grass pitches.
+As 'normal' 4 teams to use the 4G facilities at once, the remainder will be dispersed across the grass pitches.

 The club will provide disinfectant for equipment (to be held in the lock-up) and sanitizer for members.
 Disinfectant should be used at the end of each session and all equipment stored in our lockup, sanitizer should be used as required.